 He knew he was no longer Fiennes, who had long established his name in the field.
 He was only Tang Feng, a new actor just starting out.
 Once a person had developed a famous reputation, it would be difficult for them to find anyone willing to give them honest criticism.
 Constrained by public pressure, most directors and movie critics would rarely voice out their real opinions.
 All they would do was pamper and shower him with praise.
 It really was easy to be spoiled rotten in that kind of environment.
 Right now, he shouldn’t be reminiscing about his golden past.
 He should take people’s suggestions seriously and strive to climb up another level, working to improve his acting and…charisma.

 “Your acting is very good, but a little too good.
 I don’t know if you’ve understood my meaning.
 Let me give you an example.
-There are bar singers who can never record a single or sell an album, despite having wonderful voices.
+There are bar singers who can never record a single or sell an album, despite having a wonderful voice.
 It’s because they are missing that special and real quality that can only be found in themselves.
 I’m not saying that you’re laying it on too thick, but that your acting is too solid.
 It doesn’t have any cracks.
 It’s missing the freshness of new actors, and the fragility that belongs to Tang.
 A kind of fragility that makes the audience, and Chris, want to protect you and draw closer to you.”
 Patting Tang Feng’s shoulders firmly, the director continued, “Tang Feng, you have to make the audience hurt for you.”

 “All right, why don’t you go back and think about what I’ve said.
 We’ll continue in the afternoon.”
 The director turned to the crew and announced that they were taking a two-hour lunch break.